 Since July 2019, Hendrik Hegemann has been a Senior Researcher in the “Societal Peace and Internal Security” research area.
-Previously, he worked as a Senior Lecturer and Interim Professor in the International Relations & Peace and Conflict Studies faculty at the University of Osnabrück.
+Previously, he worked as a Senior Lecturer and Interim Professor in International Relations & Peace and Conflict Studies at the University of Osnabrück.
 Between 2008 and 2015, he was a PhD Candidate and Researcher at the IFSH.
 Hendrik Hegemann studied Political Science, Modern History and Public Law in Freiburg and Seattle and obtained a PhD from the University of Hamburg with a dissertation on the role of international bureaucracies in global and regional counterterrorism cooperation.
 Since 2018, he has been a co-speaker of the German Political Science Association’s working group on “Critical Security Studies”.

 Hendrik Hegemann focuses on the rise of transnational security risks, especially terrorism and radicalization, as well as liberal democracies’ response to this development.
 In particular, he is interested in new conceptions and practices of security emerging within and between liberal democracies, their public legitimation and contestation, and the ensuing consequences for democratic politics and decision-making.
 In recent projects, he has dealt with the counterterrorism policies of liberal democracies, new forms of security governance, the politics of internal security in Europe, and the politicization of security.
 In this context, he also was the Co-PI of the “Politicizing European Security?
 Politicization Processes in Counterterrorism and Border Security” research project at the University of Osnabrück, funded by the German Research Foundation.